 We also have a variety of other letter play tools, such as the Word Spin, which keeps the letters together in a word with a magnet.
 In addition to using word cards to make words, Strawberry would also spin the letters around and then come ask “What did I spell?”
 Of course, some of these invented words were hard to read aloud!

 Early Reading Puzzles Activity

 Now that Strawberry is able to put letter sounds together to begin reading, learning consonant vowel consonant words are the perfect step.
 She can sound out the words using first sounds and feel proud of her reading accomplishments!
 The clip cards are fun (she loves that some of the pictures are “wrong”).
 Manipulating the clothes pin is a challenge as well, providing great fine motor skills practice.

 Strawberry loved the puzzles as well.
 She obviously has some difficulty with letter reversals, but the images helped her figure out what the words were and the puzzle guidelines likewise helped her determine how the words were spelled.
 Perfect for her level!

-Here are some other favorite word puzzles we enjoy.
+Here are some other favorite word games we enjoy.